Bootstrapping Before Investors: Why Many Businesses Choose Not to Raise Capital

 Listen, investors fund businesses to make money.
 Their goals trump the goals you might have for your business, and their desire to exit and cash out as soon it’s feasible often translates into pressure to grow and scale faster than you might want to — or might be best for your company in the long run.

 For some people that’s an acceptable trade-off, especially if they’re starting their business with the express goal of selling it.
-But if you have a vision and a dream for your business that reaches beyond that, bootstrapping (and working with a consultant) is an option that allows you to continue calling the shots and deciding how your business evolves.
+But if you have a vision and a dream for your business that reaches beyond that, bootstrapping is an option that allows you to continue calling the shots and deciding how your business evolves.

 You don’t “need” investors to build a profitable business.